The Matterhorn

 All Guides operating in the European Alps must be Internationally Certified.
 Training and Assessment takes a minimum of three years and anyone caught operating without a license will be prosecuted.
 Occasionally we employ trainee guides (known as Aspirants).
 They are in the final stages of qualifying as Guides and are allowed to operate under the tutorage of an experienced Guide.

-What accommodation do you recommend in Chamonix?
+What accommodation do we use in Saas Grund?

 What are the mountain huts like?

 Mountain huts are mostly owned by the Alpine Clubs.
 They are there to provide accommodation and food for mountaineers.
 They often cater for large numbers (>100), and hence can be quite busy.
 Meals are usually simple but plentiful, and anyone with special dietary requirements must let us know in advance so we can inform the hut guardian.
 Please note that while huts will usually try and accommodate vegetarians etc they do sometimes struggle with more specialised requirements such as gluten free.
 Showers and running water are not usually available.
 Meals, drinks, and snacks can be purchased for cash.
 As an indicative cost, a 1.5 litre bottle of mineral water typically costs 6-9 Euros and a bar of chocolate 2 Euros.
 The rooms are usually dormitory style, with large alpine bunks (up to 15 people in a row).
+Indoor footwear is provided in the refuges so there is no need to take your own.

 Kit

-Can I hire equipment in Chamonix?
+Can I hire equipment?

-Anyone wishing to hire equipment in Chamonix rather than buy it can do so.
-We use a local shop for boot hire (allow €50 for the week), and other items are available as follows, payable in cash in situ:
+Anyone wishing to hire equipment can do so.
+Please let us know in advance as your guides will bring any hire gear with them (except boots which we hire locally around 50CHF for the week) other items are available as follows, payable in cash in situ:

-- Ice Axe €22
+- Ice Axe €20

-- Harness €16
+- Harness €13

-- Helmet €16
+- Helmet €13

-- Crampons €33
+- Crampons €28

-- Duvet Jacket €28
+- Duvet Jacket €24

-- Down mitts €11
+- Down mitts €10

 - Full Package: Duvet Jacket, Mitts, Axe, Harness, Crampons, Helmet – €99